HOW IT WORKS – WHAT DOES AN HRV DO?

 An HRV is most effective as a Winter ventilation system to …….

-Reduce Relative Humidity and ventilate with 100% fresh outdoor air and to maintain INDOOR AIR QUALITY.
+Reduce Relative Humidity and ventilate with 100% outdoor air to maintain INDOOR AIR QUALITY.

 In Summer, the HRV will maintain Indoor Air QUALITY, and it will contribute to improving Indoor Air COMFORT, but if the home suffers from excessive heat gain from sunshine on hot summer days, the HRV may not have sufficient capacity provide Indoor COMFORT.